Recommended Standards For Private Water Wells

 The annular space between the well casing and the bore hole must be properly sealed with neat cement grout or bentonite clay grout, to prevent the entry of contaminants into the aquifer.

 - The casing of a well completed in rock should be firmly seated in sound rock.
 If broken or creviced rock is encountered above the aquifer, the casing should be seated in sound rock.
 In areas where a rock well can be developed only in the upper fractured rock, the casing may terminate in this formation if there is at least 25 feet of unconsolidated material above the rock.
 When there is less overburden and deeper strata will not produce potable water, the sub-standard quality of the well must be recognized.
-Your local health department or the State Department of Health can be consulted for advice on treatment necessary to provide a safe supply.
+Your local health department or the Indiana Department of Health can be consulted for advice on treatment necessary to provide a safe supply.

 - In a rock well, the annular space between the casing and the drill hole should be sealed to a sufficient depth to prevent surface drainage water, or shallow subsurface drainage, from entering the hole.
 If rock is encountered within 25 feet of the surface, the hole should be reamed at least 4 inches greater diameter than the outer diameter of the casing so that a minimum 2-inch annular space is created that can be filled with grout.
 The casing should be extended at least 10 feet into rock, or to a point at least 25 feet below the surface, whichever is deeper, and the annular space grouted.